 - Good internal analytics, especially with A/B split-testing for campaigns, etc

-- Can build funnels pretty quickly
+- Can build funnels pretty quickly compared to other no code tools

 With Obviously AI, you can run complex ML predictions, analytics and look at outcomes of data in very little time (on their site they even say in just one click).
 It means that even someone with no data science or even deep analytics experience, can run models with ease and gain valuable insights.